-There are so many interesting history, trivia and facts that I learned about rock climbing the past six to seven years that blew my mind.
+There are so many interesting histories, trivia, and facts that I learned about rock climbing the past six to seven years that blew my mind.
 Did you know in the US there is a distinctive classification for walking routes, hiking routes, rock climbing routes, and others (ice climbing, mountaineering, etc)?
 There is also a protection rating that is ranked like a movie rating from rated G to rated X. You probably think “so what is the rated X look like…” Read on and you’ll find out. =)

-In this article, we will discuss about the rock climbing rating system of the different routes from easy (walking) to difficult (climbing with aide) and the reasons why they were rated.
-After reading this article, you will be informed for your next hiking expedition and be prepared to bring the right gear for the right hike.
+In this article, we will discuss the rock climbing rating system of the different routes from easy (walking) to difficult (climbing with aide) and the reasons why they were rated.
+After reading this article, you will be ready for your next hiking expedition and be prepared to bring the right gear for the right hike.

 Yosemite Decimal System (YDS)

 The Yosemite Decimal System (YDS) is a grading of routes developed as a Sierra Club grading system in 1930 to rate hikes and climbs for the Sierra Nevada range.
 It consists of six classes of technical difficulty from easiest to the most difficult.